 This place is rich in things to see and do.
 It is almost impossible to get bored unless you don’t like nature.
-For nature lovers, like us, Doi Inthanon National Park is a must go place.
-Doi Inthanon is also a good place if you are searching for a day trip from Chiang Mai, because it isn't so far way from the city.
+For nature lovers, like us, Doi Inthanon National Park is a must-go place.
+Doi Inthanon is also a good place if you are searching for a day trip from Chiang Mai because it isn't so far away from the city.

 We had known previously that, here we can find waterfalls, temples, hiking trails, camping sites, local markets, food stalls, the National Astrology Observatory and much more.
 The park is huge, so we did some research to know better the entire trajectory.

 This option of a day trip from Chiang Mai to Doi Inthanon is, in fact, a good solution if like us, you don’t have much time to spend.
 The first thing we did see when we arrived was:

 The Highest Peak in Thailand

 If you are heading on a day trip from Chiang Mai to Doi Inthanon, this place should be on your list.
 Located approximately 2565 meters above sea level, this is the so-called ‘The Roof of Thailand’.

 The whole path is signalized so, we find a massive sign with the exact location; don’t forget to take a picture.
 We did of course!
 There is also a trail around this spot, very well paved, through some shaded parts of the forest.
 We actually didn’t have luck, it was cold and a little bit of raining in the day we went there, so we wanted to finish as quickly as we can.